Notice

 The smaller wound is more stable and less likely to break open from trauma.

-Recovery takes only about 3 to 4 months.
+Healing takes only about 3 to 4 months.

-Since only the thin inner layer of the cornea is replaced, over 90% of the patient’s own cornea remains behind.
-This reduces the chance of rejection.
+Since only the thin inner layer of the cornea is replaced, over 90% of the patient’s own

 DSEK is not for everyone.
 Some patients with corneal scarring or other conditions may not be able to have DSEK.

 There is a 10% risk of the graft moving within the first few days or weeks after surgery.
-This means the graft must be redone and replace with an air bubble in the eye.
+This means the graft must be redone and replaced with an air bubble in the eye.
+If DSEK fails, the surgery can be repeated.
+If the DSEK fails, a standard corneal transplant can be done.

 Donor corneal tissue is obtained from an Eye Bank for the day of your surgery.

-Descemet’s membrane is stripped and removed from your eye.
+The Descemet’s membrane is stripped and removed from your eye.

 The new donor cornea is cut to match the size of the membrane removed from the eye.